odiseoteam/SyliusUpsPlugin/README.md

 ## Description

-This plugin add shipping UPS calculator to the Sylius administration interface.
+This plugin add UPS shipping method to the Sylius project.

-Now supporting Sylius 1.4+ and Symfony 4.

 <img src="https://github.com/odiseoteam/SyliusUpsPlugin/blob/master/screenshot_1.png" alt="Ups calculator">

+This is a WIP plugin, so we aprecciate your feedback and your colaboration.
+Thanks!

+#### Features

+- Add a UPS Shipping method calculator.

+#### Upcoming features

+- Add label printing for the shipments.
+- Add tracking system.

 ## Demo